xvelastin/unityaudioutility/README.md

 # unityaudioutility

 Constantly growing collection of c# scripts for Unity audio implementation.

 ## Audio Function Scripts

 **AudioSourceController:** An all-in-one controller for audio sources that does: precise curve-based fading, decibel range volume editing and multi-clip playback with randomisation and pitch/volume modulation.

 **AudioUtility:** a stanley knife of useful tools, most of my other scripts call it.

+**DialoguePlayback:** Provides an interface for playback of dialogue lines with lists of Speaking Characters, Lines and Clips.
+Clips grouped into lines can be triggered randomly with or without repetition.
+Trigger lines by passing either the <int> index or the <string> name of the character and their line.
+Individual clips can be triggered directly with an additional argument.

 **fadeInOnAwake:** very simple script, does what it says.